openfaas/faasd/README.md

 ```

 Since faas-containerd uses containerd heavily it is not running as a container, but as a stand-alone process.
 Its port is available via the bridge interface, i.e. netns0.

+Now go to the gateway's IP address as shown above on port 8080, i.e. http://172.19.0.3:8080 - you can also use this address to deploy OpenFaaS Functions via the `faas-cli`.

 Removing containers: